 When couples get a divorce, they all must address the same issues, including distribution of marital property, alimony, child support, and child custody.
 In some cases, a business might complicate the divorce process.
 Whether the couple works together, one owns the business and the other works separately, or one takes care of the home, a business will most likely be taken into consideration when distributing assets.
-Unless otherwise agreed upon in writing, when a couple divorces, the business usually falls under shared marital property.
+Unless otherwise agreed upon in writing, when a couple divorces, the business will usually be considered marital property.
 When marital assets distribution is contested, New Jersey will have to decide on the matter in the same equitable fashion as any other marital asset.
+Contact Paris P. Eliades Law Firm, LLC for a consultation today.

-Is my business marital property or separate property?
+Is my business marital property or exempt property?

-If the issue is contested, New Jersey courts will decide if the business falls under marital or separate property.
-Separate property is considered
+If the issue is contested, New Jersey courts will decide if the business falls under marital or exempt property.
+Exempt property is considered

 If the court decides that a business is marital property, it will be equitably distributed, as the law states.
 In New Jersey, equitable does not always mean even, but what is fair and just to both parties.
 Sometimes, a couple has collaborated on a shared goal of having a successful business.
 This can include instances where one stays at home or even when one works at a separate career supporting the home financially while the business takes off.
 Other times, the business has done so well, one of the spouses didn’t need to work at all.
 If it is marital property, it will most likely become part of the case.